ebourg/jsign/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/net.jsign/jsign.svg)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.jsign%22)

-Jsign is a Java implementation of Microsoft Authenticode that lets you sign and timestamp executable files for Windows, Microsoft Installers (MSI) and scripts.
+Jsign is a Java implementation of Microsoft Authenticode that lets you sign and timestamp executable files for Windows, Microsoft Installers (MSI), Cabinet files (CAB) and scripts.
 Jsign is platform independent and provides an alternative to native tools like signcode/signtool on Windows or the Mono development tools on Unix systems.

 Jsign comes as an easy to use task/plugin for the main build systems (Maven, Gradle, Ant).
 It's especially suitable for signing executable wrappers and